-Bitget Launches Female-Centric Pitching Competition During Devcon 24' With Access Up To $100K Funding Opportunities
+Bitget Launches Female-Centric Pitching Competition during DevCon 24' with Access Up to $100K Funding Opportunities

-(MENAFN- GlobeNewsWire - Nasdaq) VICTORIA, Seychelles, Nov.
-04, 2024 (GLOBE NEWSWIRE) -- Bitget , the leading Cryptocurrency exchange and Web3 company, has launched“Pitch n Slay,” a special initiative under its Blockchain4Her program organized to provide exposure for female entrepreneurs in the blockchain space.
-Building on Bitget's larger $10 million Blockchain4Her project, the program extends targeted support to promising women-led startups by offering them a chance to secure up to $100,000 in funding by Foresight Ventures.
+(MENAFN- B2Press Online PR Service) Victoria, Seychelles – Bitget, the leading cryptocurrency exchange and Web3 company, has launched “Pitch n Slay,” a special initiative under its Blockchain4Her program organized to provide exposure for female entrepreneurs in the blockchain space.
+Building on Bitget’s larger $10 million Blockchain4Her project, the program extends targeted support to promising women-led startups by offering them a chance to secure up to $100,000 in funding by Foresight Ventures.
 This funding is accompanied by valuable mentorship from experienced professionals in the blockchain industry.

 Bitget’s constant focus on supporting women in Web3 is part of its strategy of creating accessible pathways for funding and growth for women entrepreneurs led by the company's CEO, Gracy Chen "Bitget is a proudly gender-inclusive organization, with over 45% of our management roles held by women.
 Through Blockchain4Her, it’s our honor to support women founders with opportunities for exposure, mentorship, and funding.
 We’ll continue to expand this platform, creating pathways for growth and amplifying women-led startups in Web3," said Chen.